syncfusion-content/xamarin-docs/Xamarin/CheckBox/Event.md

 ---
 layout: post
 title: Event in Xamarin CheckBox control | Syncfusion
-description: Learn here all about Event support in Syncfusion Xamarin CheckBox (SfCheckBox) control and more.
+description: Learn here all about Event support in Syncfusion Xamarin CheckBox (SfCheckBox) control, its elements and more.
 platform: xamarin
 control: SfCheckBox
 documentation: ug